olegknyazev/GameTablesDocs/reference/headers_format/header_elements.md

 ## Prefab Name

 *Prefab Name* locates a [Prefab](https://docs.unity3d.com/Manual/Prefabs.html) or a [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) inside the project.
-Game Tables searches for this name recursively starting from the directory specified in the *Search Path* property of a *Game Table* object.
+Game Tables searches for this name recursively starting from the directory specified in the *Search Path* property of a GameTable object.

 Prefab Name should be a *simple* name, it cannot contain any hierarchy.